-Non-Latin alphabet languages can easily be accommodated by both the epub2 and epub3 standards.
+Languages that use a non-Latin script can easily be accommodated by both the epub2 and epub3 standards.
 Read more here.
-Please note that some stores require us to send a transcription of the author's name and the title in Latin (Roman) script.
+Please note that some stores require us to send a transcription (not translation!) of the author's name and the title in Latin (Roman) script.

 Interactive ebooks and enhanced ebooks

 Our system accommodates (and we welcome!) interactive and enhanced ebooks.
 Unfortunately, not all ebook stores support them.
 We can currently distribute interactive books & enhanced ebooks to the following stores:

 Google Play Books